companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type_Step.DS01_Confirmation.md

     </values>
     <values>
         <field>Display_Text_1__c</field>
-        <value xsi:type="xsd:string">We will send you an email to confirm that your submission has been received and it will contain details of your request including your reference number.
-You should keep this email for your records.</value>
+        <value xsi:type="xsd:string">You’ll get an email from Companies House to let you know if you’ve filled in the form correctly.
+If you have, your request for the company to be struck off will be published as a notice in your local &lt;a href=&quot;https://www.thegazette.co.uk/&quot; &gt;Gazette.&lt;/a&gt;</value>
     </values>
     <values>
         <field>Display_Text_2__c</field>
-        <value xsi:type="xsd:string">COMPNAME will be removed from the Register after &lt;b&gt;2 months&lt;/b&gt;.&lt;br/&gt;&lt;br/&gt;
-You can track the status of your filing by viewing the company’s filing history on: &lt;a href=&quot;http://beta.companieshouse.gov.uk&quot; target=&quot;_blank&quot;&gt;Companies House Service&lt;/a&gt;.</value>
+        <value xsi:type="xsd:string">If nobody objects, the company will be struck off the register once the 2 months mentioned in the notice has passed.</value>
     </values>
     <values>
         <field>Display_Text_3__c</field>